micronaut-guides/micronaut-error-handling/README.md

-# Micronaut Error Handling

-This guide is available at https://guides.micronaut.io/micronaut-error-handling/guide/index.html
+# This guide has been deprecated and moved to https://github.com/micronaut-projects/micronaut-guides-poc.
+Please open any issue or pull request in that repository.